-What is a Kitchamajig?
+What Is a Kitchamajig?

+You may well ask.
 This is a kitchen tool that almost defies explanation, but I shall do my best!

 Whew!
 That's a lot I don't know.
-However, what I do know is that in spite of not being the prettiest kitchen utensil around, it is definitely one of the most useful.
+However, what I do know is that, in spite of not being the prettiest kitchen utensil around, it is definitely one of the most useful.

 It's a good job it had all those engraved on it, because otherwise I may well have just looked at it and at my mother and thought both were a little mad—and then I would have thrown it away.
-It just doesn't look like the most useful kitchen tool you could ever imagine does it?
+It just doesn't look like the most useful kitchen tool you could ever imagine, does it?
 And yet, I would not be without mine.

-A Multi Purpose Kitchen Utensil
+A Multipurpose Kitchen Utensil

-Below are some examples of the many ways it is possible to use this tool.
+Below are some examples of the many ways it is possible to use this tool: